swiftlang/swift-evolution/proposals/0044-import-as-member.md

    method/property, otherwise this will be a static method/property
 * ``getter:`` and ``setter:`` to denote the function as a property getter/setter

+*Amendment:*
+* ``newValue`` to denote which parameter to treat as a subscript setter's new value

 *Amendment:* swift_name is not valid on non-prototyped function declarations.

+*Amendment:* swift_name can be used to add instance members onto an extension of the named protocol, but they are limited to instance members.
+Importing as static method or init is not supported.
+Instance members are imported into a protocol extension, enforcing static dispatch.

 ### Automatic inference heuristics